translate/pootle/docs/specs/api.rst

 Zero stage
 ----------
 Initial tastypie implementation that puts in all the infrastructure for the API.
-Including updates to requirements/ documentation etc.
+Including updates to ``requirements/``, documentation, etc.

+API version will be ``0.9`` until stabilised.

 Basic API implementation for list_languages and a command line tool that could call it.

 First stage
 -----------
-provide stats for Mozilla in terms of translations contributed.
+Provide stats for Mozilla in terms of translations contributed.
 Provide a linkable badge for users to brag about translations that makes use of this API.

 Second stage